asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ### Single Piece Flow

 Full team mobbing and its reduction in WIP enables the lean concept of single piece flow (or [one piece flow](http://www.kaizenworld.com/kaizen/one-piece-flow.html)).
-Often individuals are so accustomed to being busy they will instead start multiple streams of work in an effort to _"stay productive"_ or so they think.
+Often individuals are so accustomed to being busy they will instead start multiple streams of work in an effort to _"stay productive"_, or so they think.
 This results in the opposite of the intended effect, reducing the performance of the overall team by increasing WIP which increases inventory and decreases throughput.
 It's important to remind teams in these situations to **_"watch the baton not the runners,"_**, to focus on the flow of the work through the system and not on individual busyness.

 ## Waste Snake

 [Tim Ottinger](https://www.twitter.com/tottinge) introduced the concept of a waste snake to the teams we worked with.
 Unfortunately, working alone or within functional silos makes it easy to accept waste in the development process.
 It is common during solo work to start additional tasks when met with an impediment, increasing WIP and reducing overall productivity.

-However, when everyone in a mobbing session has to wait, the pain becomes obviously visible and magnified.
-When teams are met with waits and impediments while mobbing they document it on the waste snake board.
+When everyone in a mobbing session has to wait due to an impediment, the pain becomes obviously visible and magnified.
+When teams are met with impediments while mobbing they document it on the waste snake board.
 The waste snake items can then be worked off by the team to continuously improve their daily work.

 > Improving daily work is even more important than doing daily work.
 > _&mdash; Gene Kim - The DevOps Handbook_